masasidan/Triggered/README.md

 *Do you plan on creating other projects like this in the future?*
 > Of course.
 Game hacking is a subject I've always had interest in.

-*⚠️ **I've been working on this project for like 4 days so I don't really know if there are any problems with it.
-(I haven't tried to bypass valve's anti-cheat but as far as I saw I didn't get banned after one week of using it blatantly)***
+*⚠️ **I haven't tried to bypass valve's anti-cheat but as far as I saw I didn't get banned after one week of using it blatantly***